-13. Inactive, Dormant And Expunged EBT Accounts

-a.
-Inactive Account - 45 Days
+- 13. Inactive, Dormant And Expunged EBT Accounts - a.
+Inactive Account 90 Days

-When the AG does not use Food Stamp benefits for 45 days, the Worker receives an alert and RAPIDS automatically sends a letter to notify the client of the inactivity.
+When the AG does not use SNAP benefits in the EBT account for 90 days, RAPIDS automatically sends a letter to notify the client of the inactivity.
 If the client contacts the Worker and wishes to continue to receive benefits, the Worker resets the account activity date by use of the administrative function.
-If the client requests AG closure, Food Stamp benefits are stopped after proper notice.
+If the client requests AG closure, the SNAP benefits are stopped after proper notice.
 Unused benefits remain in the account.